YamanAlBochi/GlobalMarketAnalysisWithTableau/README.md

 # GlobalMarketAnalysisWithTableau
-We'll be exploring and analyzing a "Global Market" dataset with SQL, then visualizing it using Tableau.
+We'll be exploring and analyzing a "Global Market" dataset with Python, then visualizing it using Tableau.